Rivers and Streams in the Pine Barrens flow east into the estuaries and bays along the Atlantic.

 Ponds are technically any body of fresh water that is shallow enough to permit plant growth from the bottom throughout the entire area of the pond.
 Small impoundments made by people for various reasons qualify as ponds.
 Beavers make ponds throughout the area, when they have the opportunity.

-Intermittent Pools or “Pingoes,” sometimes also called vernal ponds.
-These pools are only filled with water part of the year.
+Intermittent ponds, sometimes also called vernal pools.
+These ponds are only filled with water part of the year.
 They form in shallow depressions where the water table is very near the surface for most of the year.
 These ponds fill with water in the fall, winter and early spring, then dry up in the late spring and summer as the water table falls.
-Intermittent pools support many rare plants and animals.
+Intermittent ponds support many rare plants and animals.
 For example, they are favored by Pine Barrens Treefrogs and salamanders for breeding because they do not harbor fish that would prey on the amphibians’ eggs.